Washington Regional first hospital in AR to use certain heart technology

 FAYETTEVILLE, Ark.
-(KNWA) — Washington Regional Medical Center is the first hospital in Arkansas to offer the latest version of a technology that benefits cardiology patients and doctors.
+(KFTA) — Washington Regional Medical Center is the first hospital in Arkansas to offer the latest version of a technology that benefits cardiology patients and doctors.

 Optical Coherence Tomography is used by cardiologists while looking inside patients’ heart coronary arteries during heart catheterization procedures, according to a news release.
 This type of procedure is necessary when diagnosing and treating artery blockages.